binnes/Node-RED-container-prod/Packaging Node-RED apps in containers/README.md

     `docker buildx imagetools inspect docker.io/YOUR-DOCKER-USERNAME/node-red-docker-sample:latest`

-9. Stop your local Node-RED using command:
+9. Stop your local Node-RED

+    *(we want to test the new container and will use the same Node-RED port of 1880, so can't have 2 applications listening on the same port)*:

     `docker stop mynodered`

-    in a command line window,  then run the container using command :
+    in a command line window,  start your new container using command :

     `docker run -dit -p 1880:1880 --name dockerNR YOUR-DOCKER-USERNAME/node-red-docker-sample:latest`